hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/rest_auth_proxy.rst

    $ a2enmod proxy_http

-Set up passwords and certificates
+Set Up Passwords and Certificates
 ---------------------------------

 First we'll create a password file for the user *"sawtooth"*, with the password